LuxembourgTechSchool/python-zero-to-hero-notebooks/README.md

 ## Course Material - Jupyter Notebooks

-This is the jupyter notebooks for following the LTS course "Zero to Hero in Python".
+Here are the jupyter notebooks for following the LTS course "Zero to Hero in Python".

-Just download this entire repository, launch your Juypter server (Easiest with [Anaconda](https://www.continuum.io/downloads)).
+Just download this entire repository, launch your Juypter server (Easiest with [Anaconda](https://www.continuum.io/downloads)) and you are ready to go.

-The notebooks to fill up by watching the videos are under `/course`. (`/solution` contains the complete notebooks.
+Under `/course`, you have the notebooks to fill up while watching the videos. (`/solution` contains the completed notebooks.
 Do not cheat! )

 ## Licence